I'm a former corporate marketing and brand manager turned dog owner and pet-industry marketer.

 Perhaps your dog's nose is in focus but his eyes are blurry?
 Then you've probably focused on his nose, and because of the narrow depth of field his eyes have been blurred.
 Try again and focus on his eyes, or dial up your f-number.

 Of course you could also use this technique to really highlight what is special about your dog—try focusing on his name tag, that funny-shaped dot on his ear or his gigantic paws and you could end up with some really personal doggie portraits.

 Aperture can also be used to blur out unwanted clutter in the background - no more laundry and kids toys in your shots!
 Check out the examples photos in this article.

-In low light conditions, or with fast moving pooches, you might still find that you end up with a little blur where you don't want it - but that's a whole new lesson all together.
+In low light conditions, or with fast-moving pooches, you might still find that you end up with a little blur where you don't want it—but that's a whole new lesson altogether.

 No u on January 22, 2020: